7 Team Building Games for Remote Teams

 All members come from different areas of the world.
 Do you bring them all to your location, so you could play a team building game?
 Of course not!

-Let’s list 7 games that will help your remote team members to bond with each other:
+Let’s list 7 games that will help your remote team members to bond with each other.
+By the way, games can be considered as one of the remote work trends.

 1. The Coffee Meeting Game